 Whichever investment option you choose, it will take just two to three months until you can call yourself a Spanish resident and have the entire Schengen area as yours to travel to, visa-free.

-If you’re new to the residence by investment (RBI) world, then it’d be useful for you to know what it is, who such programs are for, and how you can become a resident by investment.
+If you’re new to the residence by investment (RBI) world, then read our second residence guide to learn the basics of what it is, who such programs are for, and how you can become a resident by investment.

-In a nutshell, these countries offer residence by investment programs that reward investors with a residence permit in return for their contributions to the country’s economy.
+In a nutshell, these countries offer residence by investment programs that reward investors with residence permits in return for their contributions to the country’s economy.
 Spain is one of many countries that welcome foreign investment.

-The programs dictate the predetermined investment type and amount that will qualify you for the right to legally live in Spain and work there, unlike the tourist visa or the student visa.
+These programs dictate the predetermined investment type and amount that will qualify you for the right to legally live in Spain and work there, unlike the tourist visa or the student visa.

 How?
-Well, your options will differ based on which country we’re talking about, but they usually range from capital investment in some financial asset (bonds, stocks, or bank deposit), real estate investment, or setting up a company.
+Well, your options will differ based on which country we’re talking about, but they usually range from capital investment in some financial asset (bonds, stocks, or bank deposit), investment in real estate, or setting up a company.

 Once you complete the required investment, you will need to hold it to maintain your resident status.

-Usually, your spouse and children can become residents of the country too, giving not just you but your entire family the benefit of living in a country that offers a higher standard of living and a Plan B were things to go wrong in your home country.
+Usually, your spouse and children can become residents of the country, too.
+These programs allow your entire family the benefit of living in a country that offers a higher standard of living and a Plan B, if things were to go wrong in your home country.

 And, just to complicate things a bit, residence by investment programs available in the EU are commonly referred to as “Golden Visas” because of the “golden” opportunity they offer investors to live in Europe.